mposolda/keycloak-freeipa-docker/README.md

 Building docker image
 ---------------------
 If you want, you can build docker image by yourself.
-But you can skip this step and use pre-builded image `mposolda/keycloak-freeipa-server` .
+But you can skip this step and use pre-builded image `mposolda/keycloak-freeipa-server:1.7.0.CR1` .
 If you're going to build it by yourself you need to:

-**1** Download keycloak-appliance ZIP distribution of version 1.2.0.Beta1 or newer and put this ZIP file to subdirectory `appliance-dist`
+**1** Download keycloak-demo ZIP distribution of version 1.7.0.CR1 or newer and put this ZIP file to subdirectory `keycloak-dist`

 **2)**  Install docker on your laptop if you not already have it.
 Then if you want, you can build docker image by yourself with command: